linreal/cascade-editor/README.md

 **Rich-text formatting has to survive split, merge, replace, and typing workflows.** Formatting is represented as `TextSpan` ranges in visible-text coordinates, not raw buffer coordinates. `SpanAlgorithms` handles normalization, edit adjustment, split, merge, apply/remove/toggle, and style queries, and the same algorithms are reused by runtime holders and snapshot reducers.
 If those paths diverge, formatting silently corrupts on the next operation.
 The pure algorithm suite in `SpanAlgorithmsTest.kt` currently covers this surface with 100 tests, with additional reducer and integration tests covering split/merge handoff.

 **Undo/redo has to replay both history checkpoints and live editing state.** The history model is hybrid and linear: typing, deletion, and eligible one-block formatting edits use compact block-local entries, while split, merge, drag reorder, slash commands, and other semantic document changes use full-document checkpoints.
 Replay restores the focused block, exact visible-text selection, and pending styles, and reuses existing `TextFieldState` instances where possible to avoid unnecessary IME reconnection during undo/redo.

+**Indentation has to behave like hierarchy without replacing the flat document model.** Supported blocks carry a bounded `BlockAttributes.indentationLevel`, and reducers treat a target root plus following deeper supported blocks as a semantic subtree.
+That keeps selection indentation, depth-aware numbered lists, serialization, undo/redo, and drag reindentation aligned while preserving the simple ordered block list.

 **The editor owns text buffers directly instead of reconstructing them from composition side effects.** `BlockTextStates` keeps one `TextFieldState` per block across recompositions.
 That enables direct buffer edits for merge, split, slash replacement, and list auto-detection without recreating text state from snapshot data or re-deriving cursor position after every structural change.
 This is an architectural choice that simplifies block-local editing invariants.